DrWiJi/programatron/README.md

-# programatron
+# programmatron
-This is a Programatron interpretator on C#.
+This is a Programmatron interpretator on C#.
-Programatron is lightweight C-like syntax programming language.
+Programmatron is lightweight C-like syntax programming language.

 Features:
 -Not strongly typed